Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Knapsacks with Resource Augmentation

+If~$t$ is big with respect to~$\gamma_t$, then~$j$ is packed in the next slot for items of type~$t$ determined by the configuration ILP.
+To this end, we use again the counter~$\kappa_t$ to determine the knapsack where the next item of type~$t$ is packed and the counter~$\eta_t^B$ to determine how many items of type~$t$ can still be packed in knapsack~$\kappa_t$ if~$t$ is big with respect to~$\gamma_t$.
+The knapsack~$R^{(y)}_{c,g}$, for~$c \in \configs_g$, refers to the knapsack given by resource augmentation used when the variable~$y_{c,g}$ was subjected to rounding.

+\cref{tab:mmdk:query} summarizes the parameters and counters used to answer queries, and in Figure~\ref{fig:ordinary:queries}, we give an example of the current packing after some items have been queried.
+Next, we define the data structures for answering queries before we formally explain how to answer queries.

-We assume that the knapsacks are sorted by decreasing capacity and stored in one binary search tree together with~$S_i$, the capacity of the knapsacks.
-The knapsacks given by the resource augmentation are stored in three different lists~$R^{(y)}$,~$R^{(z)}$, and~$R^{(\eps)}$ indicating whether they are needed due to rounding~$y$ or~$z$, or because~$m_g < \frac{1}{\eps}$.
-The knapsack groups are stored in the list~$\groups$ sorted by decreasing capacity.
-For each group, we additionally store~$m_g$, the number of knapsacks in group~$g$.
+\subparagraph{Data structures} We assume that the knapsacks are sorted by non-increasing capacity and stored in one binary search tree together with~$S_i$, the capacity of the knapsacks.
+The knapsacks given by resource augmentation are stored in three different lists,~$R^{(y)}$,~$R^{(z)}$, and~$R^{(\eps)}$, needed due to rounding~$y$ or~$z$ or because~$m_g < \frac{1}{\eps}$, respectively.
+The knapsack groups are stored in the list~$\groups$ sorted by non-increasing knapsack capacity.
+For each group~$g$, we additionally store the number~$m_g$ of knapsacks belonging to~$g$.